learn-co-students/sinatra-fwitter-5-sessions-seattle-web-080519/README.md

 ```

 Here, we'll have two different branches.
 Either we'll find a user in our database or we won't.
 If `user` is not equal to nil, we'll log the user in.
-Othewise, we'll send them to the signup page.
-In psuedo-code, this looks something like this.
+Otherwise, we'll send them to the signup page.
+In pseudo-code, this looks something like this.

 ```ruby
   post '/login' do